 Soil bulk samples were collected to determine the California Bearing Ratio (CBR) value to be used for our pavement design recommendations.
-The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e. 90%, 95% and 100% for a total of three (3 CBR tests) on each sample location.
-Based on laboratory test results, CBR values of about 1.9 and 2.2 percent were obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined in accordance with ASTM D 698.
-TTL recommends that a CBR value of 2.0 percent be used to represent the pavement subgrade conditions at this site.
+The locations at which the CBR bulk samples were taken are indicated on the Boring Location Plan in Appendix A. We performed CBR tests at three compaction levels (i.e. 90%, 95% and 100% for a total of two (2 CBR tests) on each sample location.
+Based on laboratory test results, a CBR value of 3.3 percent was obtained for the existing untreated subgrade compacted to at least 95 percent of the maximum dry density determined according to ASTM D 698 at CBR Location 2.
+The laboratory test results of CBR Location 1 were inconclusive.
+The CBR test locations are shown on Exhibit 2, Boring Location Plan.
+Based on these observations, TTL Recommends that a CBR value of 3.0 percent represent the pavement subgrade conditions at this site.
 There are a number of published correlations relating CBR to the Resilient Modulus (MR).
 In accordance with the COSA and Bexar County design guidelines, we used a Resilient Modulus (MR) = 1,500 times the CBR in psi, to convert CBR to MR.